Combined-cycle power plant

-A combined cycle power plant is an assembly of heat engines that work in tandem from the same source of heat, converting it into mechanical energy.
-On land, when used to make electricity the most common type is called a combined cycle gas turbine (CCGT) plant.
+A combined-cycle power plant is an assembly of heat engines that work in tandem from the same source of heat, converting it into mechanical energy.
+On land, when used to make electricity the most common type is called a combined-cycle gas turbine (CCGT) plant, which is a kind of gas-fired power plant.
 The same principle is also used for marine propulsion, where it is called a combined gas and steam (COGAS) plant.
 Combining two or more thermodynamic cycles improves overall efficiency, which reduces fuel costs.

-The principle is that after completing its cycle in the first engine, the working fluid (the exhaust) is still hot enough that a second subsequent heat engine can extract energy from the heat in the exhaust.
+The principle is that after completing its cycle in the first (usually gas turbine) engine, the working fluid (the exhaust) is still hot enough that a second subsequent heat engine can extract energy from the exhaust.
 Usually the heat passes through a heat exchanger so that the two engines can use different working fluids.

-By generating power from multiple streams of work, the overall efficiency can be increased by 50–60%.
-That is, from an overall efficiency of the system of say 34% for a simple cycle, to as much as 64% net for the turbine alone in specified conditions for a combined cycle.
+By generating power from multiple streams of work, the overall efficiency can be increased by about 50–60%.
+That is, from an overall efficiency of say 43% for a simple cycle with the turbine alone running, to as much as 64% net with the full combined cycle running.

-This is more than 84% of the theoretical efficiency of a Carnot cycle.
-Heat engines can only use part of the energy from their fuel, so in a non-combined cycle heat engine, the remaining heat (i.e., hot exhaust gas) from combustion is wasted.